 “The webinar series was also an opportunity to receive feedback from future data hub users to ensure a more dynamic database that is better aligned with the needs of communities and groups within the Columbia Basin,” says Santiago.

-Online surveys following the completion of each webinar captured participants’ reactions to the information presented.
-Positive remarks about the online platform, its capacity, and potential for data organization were unanimous.
-“Super impressive work!” said one respondent.
 “The backend of the data hub has so many opportunities and seems to be compatible with a huge variety of programs and systems.
-It is impressive to learn about its compatibility,” said another.
-“This is really cool.
-Can't wait to have our data actually organized and useful,” was another comment.
+It is impressive to learn about its compatibility.”

-However there was also a shared concern around the perceived complexity of the data formatting process and the limited capacity of mostly volunteer-run organizations.
-“Will probably need assistance with data entry when our time comes,” commented a respondent.
+However, there was also shared concern around the perceived complexity of the data formatting process and the limited capacity of mostly volunteer-run organizations.
+“We will probably need assistance with data entry when our time comes,” commented one monitoring group representative.

 “I reassured participants that in-depth knowledge to work in this database is not a prerequisite – that’s why I’m here.
 My role is to provide as much support and training as needed, whether that is with helping with uploads and templates, metadata, data sharing agreements, or setting up a data management strategy to go along the Water Hub,” says Santiago.